 COVID-19 Contact Tracing

-Saint Mary’s University of Minnesota is working with the Winona County Department of Public Health and the Minnesota Department of Health (MDH) on contact tracing.
-Christina Uribe Nitti, interim director of the Wellness Center, is the primary contact with the MDH for contact tracing involving Winona students.
+Saint Mary’s University is also working with the Winona County Department of Public Health and the Minnesota Department of Health (MDH) on contact tracing.
+Christina Uribe Nitti, interim director of the Wellness Center, is the primary contact with the MDH for contact tracing involving students.
 David Miliotis, assistant vice president for Human Resources, is the primary contact with the MDH for contact tracing involving employees.

 The MDH guidance on contact tracing provides the following information: